cheathcock/STAT331_portfolio_template/supporting_artifacts/continued_learning/revisions/revision_instructions.md

 7) Plot recreation:

 For number 7, my knitted html document was originally printing out the output from my summarize argument, when it should have just been outputting my pretty recreated plot.
-I’m honestly not sure what this output was telling me, but to remedy this issue I created another code chunk for the plot, which isolated the code pivoting the dataframe.
+To remedy this issue I created another code chunk for the plot, which isolated the code pivoting the dataframe.
 I then hid the output for this code chunk.

 Throughout this revision process, I learned that the output from my code should be very clear and concise.
 I also learned that these lab steps are meant to build off of one another, so I made the whole document a bit more cohesive.
-I am still a little bit iffy on the whole data cleaning aspect at the beginning, but I think that is the kind of thing I will get better at with practice, depending on the dataset and the application.

 ### Lab 7
 **What is the input structure for across()?
 What is the first input?
 What is the second input?
 How do we indicate that our function we want across() to use is something we’re creating?**